Six Nations Championship: Records

 Ireland's Johnny Sexton holds the record for most points in the competition, with 566.
 England's Jonny Wilkinson holds the records for individual points in one match (35 points against Italy in 2001) and one season with 89 (scored in 2001).

-The record for tries in a match is held by Scotsman George Campbell Lindsay who scored five tries against Wales in 1887.
-England's Cyril Lowe and Scotland's Ian Smith jointly hold the record for tries in one season with 8 (Lowe in 1914, Smith in 1925).
+The record for tries in a match is held by George Campbell Lindsay, who scored five tries for Scotland against Wales in 1887.
+England's Cyril Lowe, Scotland's Ian Smith and France's Louis Bielle-Biarrey jointly hold the record for tries in one season with 8 (Lowe in 1914, Smith in 1925, Bielle-Biarrey in 2025).
 Ireland's Brian O'Driscoll has the Championship record for tries with 26.

-The record for appearances is held by Sergio Parisse of Italy, with 69 appearances, since his Six Nations debut in 2004.
+The record for appearances is held by Sergio Parisse of Italy, with 69 appearances, between 2004 and 2019.

 The most points scored by a team in one match was 80 points, scored by England against Italy in 2001.
-England also scored the most ever points in a season in 2001 with 229, and most tries in a season with 29.
+England also scored the most points in a season in 2001 with 229.
+France scored the most tries in a season, with 30 in 2025.
 Wales hold the record for fewest tries conceded during a season in the Six Nations era, conceding only 2 in 5 games in 2008, but the 1977 Grand Slam-winning France team did not concede a try in their four matches.
 Wales hold the record for the longest time without conceding a try, at 358 minutes in the 2013 tournament.

 Administration

-The Championship is run from headquarters in Dublin, Ireland by Six Nations Rugby Ltd. Benjamin Morel became the CEO of the Six Nations Championship as of 5 November 2018, replacing John Feehan, who stepped down on 20 April 2018.
+The Championship is run from headquarters in Dublin, Ireland by Six Nations Rugby Ltd.

+Former England and Wales Cricket Board (ECB) CEO, Tom Harrison, was appointed the CEO of Six Nations Rugby in January 2023 following the resignation of Benjamin Morel in November 2022.
+Morel had held the position of CEO since November 2018, replacing John Feehan, who stepped down after sixteen years as CEO in April 2018.
+Harrison's tenure as CEO commenced from April 2023.

-Media
+Ronan Dunne was appointed as the Chairman for Six Nations Rugby in November 2021 with his tenure commencing from January 2022.
+Dunne has responsibility for the commercial and marketing operations for both the men's and women's Six Nations tournaments.